jsr6720/goodreads-csv-to-md/posts/2020-12-31-high-output-management.md

 ## My Review 5/5

+### Date Read
+2020/12/31

+### Date Added
+2021/01/01

-Hard to believe this book was written in 1983!
+My Thoughts: Hard to believe this book was written in 1983!
 Everything is in here.
 Leading knowledge workers.
 Managing outside your domain of expertise. <br/><br/>Interviewing performance reviews and matrix organizational hierarchies.
 Great book.

 ---